-- 6.5.
-Coordination and use of necessary therapies, interventions, or services with assistive technology devices, such as therapies, interventions, or services associated with other services in the POC; - 7.6.
-Provision of service contracts and other warranties from manufactures and providers related to the AT/SMES; - All service contracts and warranties included in the purchase of the item by the manufacturer; - 9.7.
-Equipment or device repair and replacement of batteries and other reoccurring replacement items that contribute to ongoing maintenance of these devices; - NOTE: Separate payment will be made for repairs after expiration of the warranty only when it is determined to be cost effective. - 10.
-Services consisting of purchasing, leasing, or otherwise providing for the acquisition of assistive technology devices for beneficiaries; - 12.
-Services consisting of selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing or replacing assistive technology devices; - 14.8.
-Technology sSupports with rRemote fFeatures: - a.
-Mobile Emergency Response System an on-the-go mobile medical alert system, used in and outside the home.
-This system will use cellular/GPS technology, two-way speakers, and no base station is required; - b.
-Medication Reminder System- an electronic device programmed to remind individuals to take medications by a ring, automated recording or other alarm.
+- 8. All service contracts and warranties included in the purchase of the item by the manufacturer; and - 9.
+Equipment or device repair and replacement of batteries and other reoccurring replacement items that contribute to ongoing maintenance of these devices.

+NOTE: Separate payment will be made for repairs after expiration of the warranty only when it is determined to be cost effective.

+- 10. Services consisting of purchasing, leasing, or otherwise providing for the acquisition of assistive technology devices for beneficiaries; - 11.
+Services consisting of selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing or replacing assistive technology devices; - 12.
+Technology Supports with Remote Features: - a.
+Mobile Emergency Response System- an on-the-go mobile medical alert system, used in and outside the home.
+This system will cellular/GPS technology, two-way speakers and no base station required; - b.
+Medication Reminder System- an electronic device programmed to remind individual to take medications by a ring, automated recording or other alarm.
 The electronic device may dispense controlled dosages of mediation and may include a message back to the center if a medication has not been removed from the dispenser.
-Requires the ability to self-administer medication with reminder and services face-to-face once per month: - c.
-Monitoring dDevices, stand alone or intergraded, include all accessories, components, and electronics not otherwise classified.
-Monitoring fFeature devices may be interactive audio and video; - d.
-Assessment of home, physical and family environment, to determine suitability to meet patient's the beneficiary's medical needs;
+Requires ability to selfadminister medication with reminder; and services face-to-face once per month; - c.
+Monitoring Device, stand alone or intergraded, include all accessories, components and electronics not otherwise classified.
+Monitoring Feature device may be interactive audio and video; - d.
+Assessment of home, physical and family environment, to determine suitability to meet patient's medical needs; - e.

-- e.
 Purchase of emergency response system; and - f.
-Other equipment used to support someone remotely may include but not limited to: electronic motion door sensor devices, door alarms, web-cams, telephones with modifications (large buttons, flashing lights), devices affixed to wheelchair or walker to send alert when fall occurs, text-to-speech software, intercom systems, tablets with features to promote communication or smart device speakers. - 15.9.
-Incontinence Supplies including disposable diapers/ briefs, underwear/pull-on, bladder control pads, reusable and disposable under pads, liners, shield guards, disposable and reusable protective underwear, disposable penile wrap and other medically necessary incontinence products for individuals age 21 and greater not covered under Medicaid state plan: - a.
-Does not cover items that have been denied through Durable Medical Equipment (DME) and other programs for lack of medical necessity; and - b.
+Other equipment used to support someone remotely may include but not limited to: electronic motion door sensor devices, door alarms, web-cams, telephones with modifications (large buttons, flashing lights), devices affixed to wheelchair or walker to send alert when fall occurs, text-tospeech software, intercom systems, tablets with features to promote communication or smart device speakers.

+- 13. Incontinence Supplies Incontinence Supplies including disposable diapers/ briefs, underwear/pull-on, bladder control pads, reusable and disposable under pads, liners, shield guards, disposable and reusable protective underwear, disposable penile wrap and other medically necessary incontinence products for individuals age 21 and greater not cover under Medicaid state plan: - a.
+Does not cover items that have been denied through the DME and other programs for lack of medical necessity; and - b.
 To receive incontinence supplies, the beneficiary must have the following: - i.
 Documentation of medical necessity on current 90L; - ii.
-Request for iIncontinence sSupplies form signed by a pPhysicians, pPhysician aAssistant, or nNurse pPractitioner (NP); - iii.
-Prescription from a pPhysicians, pPhysician aAssistant, or NP; and - iv.
-PA.
+Request for Incontinence Supplies form signed by Physicians, PA or NP; - iii.
+Prescription from a Physicians, PA or NP; and - iv.
+Prior Authorization (PA).

-Remote Technology Service Delivery:-covers monthly response center/remote support monitoring fee and tech upkeep (no internet cost coverage).
+Remote Technology Service Delivery: covers monthly response center/remote support monitoring fee and tech upkeep (no internet cost coverage)

-Remote Technology Consultation:-is the evaluation of tech support needs for an individual, including functional evaluation of technology available to address the person's beneficiary's assess needs and support person to achieve outcomes identified in the POC.
+Remote Technology Consultation: evaluation of tech support needs for an individual, including functional evaluation of technology available to address the person's assess needs and support person to achieve outcomes identified in the POC.